- Be sure to get the person’s attention by gaining eye contact or respectfully touching their arm.

 They still experience and feel things like joy, anger, pride, hurt, jealousy and other emotions, and want the opportunity to have a range of life experiences.
 They learn and develop more slowly than average, but can learn to adapt to new situations and enjoy life independently with support.

 A mild intellectual impairment is defined as an IQ between 50 and 70.
 They can integrate and interact with their family and community.
-They may travel and live independently but require support with money, plans and organizing their daily life.
+They may travel and live independently but require support with money, plans and organising their daily life.
 They may learn to read and write but it will generally be at a basic level.
 They may marry and raise children, and have other important relationships in their life, but be awkward or inappropriate in social situations.
 Subtleties of interpersonal relations and social rules will be difficult for them to understand.

 A moderate intellectual impairment is defined as an IQ between 35 and 50.
 They will have important relationships in life, and will enjoy a range of activities with their family and friends.
 They may be able to learn to travel on regular public transport with specific guidance, but be unable to problem solve if the bus does not turn up.
-They may recognize the frame of a word, such as ‘toilet’, ‘exit’, ‘bus stop’, but will have difficulty planning trips and handling money.
+They may recognise the frame of a word, such as ‘toilet’, ‘exit’, ‘bus stop’, but will have difficulty planning trips and handling money.
 They can develop independence in personal care and hygiene, but may rely on daily schedules and visual prompts to remember the routine, and will depend on whether or not the person has other disabilities, such as cerebral palsy.

 A severe intellectual impairment is defined as an IQ between 20 and 35.
 A profound intellectual impairment is defined as an IQ below 20.
-They will usually recognize familiar people, and have a strong relationship with key people in their life.
+They will usually recognise familiar people, and have a strong relationship with key people in their life.
 They will most likely have little or no speech, and will rely on non-verbal communication and communication

 Our mission is to support people with Intellectual Disabilities to lead meaningful and valued lives.
 Get in touch with our specialists today for more information on how we can help.